 Nursing program options that meet your career goals:

-- Graduate Certificates in Nursing Management and Nursing Education: Nurses who already hold an MSN can strengthen or broaden their advanced skills, prepare to qualify for national certification and explore new professional directions with our four-course certificate programs.
+- Graduate Certificates in Nursing Management and Nursing Education: Nurses who already hold an MSN can strengthen or broaden their advanced skills.

 What makes Emmanuel’s Nursing programs the right choice?